 The Spot Healing Brush quickly removes blemishes and other imperfections from your photos.
 You can either click once on a blemish, or drag to smooth away imperfections in an area.

 You can remove unwanted objects or figures from your photos without destroying the photos.
-Using the Content-Aware option with the Spot Healing Brush tool, you can remove selected objects constructively from one photo.
+Using the Content-Aware option with the Spot Healing Brush tool, you can remove selected objects from a photo.
 Photoshop Elements compares nearby image content to seamlessly fill the selection, realistically maintaining key details such as shadows and object edges.

 Spot healing works best on small objects.
-If the image you're working on is large and has a large unwanted object, make sure that you work with high-end machine configuration.
-If you experience problems with large images, try the following approaches:
+If the image you're working on is large and has a large unwanted object, make sure that you work with high-end computer configuration.
+You can see the Photoshop Elements system requirements for the recommended computer configuration.

 - Draw smaller brush strokes at a time.